Ykanj/ADM-HW-5/README.md

 # ADM-HW5: The eternal significance of publications and citations!

 This repository contains the submission of Group #18 for the 5th Assignment of the "Algorithmic Methods of Data Mining" course.

-The team is composed by:
+## Team members

 Members of the Group 18:
 - Simone Zagaria (nephrite28@gmail.com)